ornerykiwi/OrneryKiwi/README.md

 - 👋 Hi, I’m Charisma.
 - 👀 I’m interested in full stack development, especially in FinTech.
-- 🌱 I’m currently learning React.js && as a hobby how to rollerskating!
+- 🌱 I’m currently learning React.js && how to rollerskating!
 - 📫 How to reach me: actuallycharisma@outlook.com || My LinkedIn
 - ⚡ Fun fact: I was a silver medalist for the british national taekwondo championship in 2015 :)